lnicastro/SatSkyMap/README.md

 Single satellite info, regardless of its sky position, can be requested, too.
 The executable tool name is `sat_skymap`.

-An interactive [web tool](https://cats.oas.inaf.it/SatSkyweb/) is available at INAF OAS Bologna.
+An interactive [web tool](https://cats.oas.inaf.it/SatSkyweb/) is available at INAF-OAS Bologna.

 ## Requirements
 Two Lines Element (TLE) files, possibly with *up-to-date parameters*.
 See [here](https://celestrak.com/columns/v04n03/) for a description.